German output rises moderately as industry recovers

 Monday’s output data also showed energy production jumping in February, by 3.9 percent.
 Figures last week showed Germany exported more electricity last year than it imported, dispelling fears about possible power shortages due to its transition from nuclear to renewable energy.

-(This story has been refiled to delete repetition in the eighth paragraph)

-Additional reporting by Klaus Lauer in Berlin and Tom Kaeckenhoff in Hanover,; Editing by Gareth Jones and Catherine Evans
+Additional reporting by Klaus Lauer,; Editing by Gareth Jones and Catherine Evans